math-queiroz/nvim/README.md

 ## Keybinds
-A list of keybindings can be found in the `lua/keybinds.lua` file, and some other keybindings (like telescope's) are spread around theirs plugins definition files
+A list of keybindings can be found in the `lua/keybinds.lua` file, and some other keybindings (like for telescope) are spread around theirs plugins definition files

 The leader key is defined to <kbd>Space</kbd>